ElyssaW/shaman-tracker/README.md

 ## Notes

--- Character info is stored in Local Storage, so download a copy of your character on your computer if you clear browser memory.
+- Character info is stored in Local Storage
--- You can also download this repo if you'd like to keep a copy of the code, or edit/improve it yourself -- Archetypes are currently not supported
+- Archetypes are currently not supported
--- Hexes that change the mechnical logic of the class are not currently supported - there's only two, the Arcane Secret from the Lore Spirit and the Fluid Mastery from the Waves spirit
+- Hexes that change the mechnical logic of the class are not currently supported - there's only two, the Arcane Secret from the Lore Spirit and the Fluid Mastery from the Waves spirit
--- Styling and CSS are under construction.
+- Styling and CSS are under construction.

+## Known bugs
+- Full spell list for each spirit doesn't display under the Shaman's current spirits tab